Phauks/Tales-of-London/README.md

 "Tales of London" - Framework for Community-Created Storylines and Quests

+"Airs of London" - Randomized output for scenes.

+Locations across the world of "Fallen London", with events and quests linked to physical locations.

 To Do:
-Considering adding images, music, beautification of HTML, conversion to Calico Ink Fork, or integration into GoDot project.
+Considering adding images, music, beautification of HTML, conversion to Calico Ink Fork, creating free roam mode, and integration into GoDot project.